brucvas/pruwbas/README.md

         </picture>
 </h1>

-<p>I'm a Full Stack Programmer, I also have a Degree in Theater and studies in marketing</p>
+<p>I'm a Full Stack Programmer, I also have a Degree and studies in marketing</p>